-The Electoral Commissioner is responsible for the overall management and operation of the Australian Electoral Commisson (AEC).
-Assisting the Electoral Commissioner are the Deputy Electoral Commissioner, three first assistant commissioners, seven assistant commissioners, the Chief Finance Officer and the Chief Legal Officer.
+The Electoral Commissioner is responsible for the overall management and operation of the Australian Electoral Commission (AEC).
+Assisting the Electoral Commissioner are the Deputy Electoral Commissioner and two first assistant commissioners.

 State managers, who hold the statutory appointment of Australian Electoral Officer (AEO), are responsible for electoral activities within their state or territory.
 The New South Wales (NSW) State Manager has national program responsibility for industrial and commercial elections and fee-for-service elections.

 There are two divisions in the national office – the Network and Election Operations Division and the Capability Division – headed by the agency's two first assistant commissioners.
 The First Assistant Commissioner, Network and Election Operations Division is the National Election Manager.

 State offices are located in each state capital.
 The Northern Territory office is in Darwin.
 The Australian Capital Territory (ACT) is managed by the NSW State Manager except during election periods, when an AEO for the ACT is appointed.

 Divisional offices are responsible for electoral administration within each electoral division.
 There are 150 electoral divisions in Australia and each electoral division is represented by a member of the House of Representatives.
 Divisional offices are responsible for the conduct of elections, manage the electoral roll and carry out public awareness activities.
 Some divisional offices stand alone, while others are co-located in larger work units.

 Each electoral division has a Divisional Office Manager appointed under section 22 of the Public Service Act 1999, who performs the functions of Divisional Returning Officer under subsection 32(1) Commonwealth Electoral Act 1918.

 |Position||Legislative provision for existence of role||Current occupant||Current term|